Neha-analyst-prog/Task7-SQLite-Database-using-Python/README.md

-# Task 7 - Basic Sales Summary using SQLite in Python
+# Basic Sales Summary using SQLite in Python

 ## Objective
 To connect Python to a SQLite database, query sales data, and visualize the result.